Multi-Project Slurm-GCP for Universities and Large Organizations

 Multi-Project Fluid-Slurm-GCP Components

 Fluid Numerics’ multi-project fluid-slurm-gcp consists of operating system images and tools for managing your infrastructure-as-code.
-A single fluid-slurm-gcp HPC cluster can be deployed through the GCP marketplace; multi-project capabilities through marketplace are expected to be available in February 2020.
+A single fluid-slurm-gcp HPC cluster can be deployed through the GCP marketplace.
 Fluid Numerics’ also has Terraform modules to manage users, user groups, project hierarchy, IAM policies, networking resources and firewall rules, and fluid-slurm-gcp HPC cluster.

-If you are interested in working with these terraform modules and multi-project fluid-slurm-gcp prior to the marketplace upgrade, reach out to firstname.lastname@example.org .
+If you are interested in working with these terraform modules and multi-project fluid-slurm-gcp ypu can find additional information on our Terraform Getting Started pages.

 When we speak of components, we are specifically referring to the components maintained by infrastructure-as-code to make a multi-project fluid-slurm-gcp deployment possible.
 These components are